Information Report

 There may also be Social, Emotional, Mental Health (SEMH) and communication concerns raised by guardians and staff not identifiable through academic progress measures.

-The first response to concerns raised by guardians, College staff, or the SEND department will be through Quality First Teaching (QFT).
-If a students’ progress or behaviour continues to be a cause for concern, assessments will be undertaken to identify if the child has any obstacles to learning that could be associated with an identifiable SEND.
-These assessments may take the form of screening tools and standardised assessment (Boxall, NGRT, BDA Neuroprofile, About My Feelings).
+The first response to concerns raised by parents/carers, College staff, or the SEND department will be through Quality First Teaching (QFT).
+If a students’ progress continues to be a cause for concern, assessments will be undertaken to identify if the child has any obstacles to learning that could be associated with an identifiable SEND.
+These assessments may take the form of screening tools and standardised assessments.
 They do not provide a diagnosis.

 Where a student is identified to benefit from additional provision, which is ‘additional to and/or different from’ the provision made generally for others of the same age, we will follow the 4 Point Plan – Assess, Plan, Do, Review.
 This will be conducted termly or whenever necessary due to transition in a student’s progress.